vitusb/do_nothing/README.md

 # do_nothing
 A tiny quick-hack that simply does nothing and is exiting with exitcode 0

+- Update [TinyCC](https://github.com/vitusb/do_nothing/tree/main/source/compiler) to Version 0.9.27 latest commit ff2a372 date: 20230831 2023-08-31_mob@ff2a372a
+- This is a [TinyCC](https://github.com/vitusb/do_nothing/tree/main/source/compiler) development environment, based on busybox with dll2def, make.exe, etc. and a patched version of windres to support [TinyCC](https://github.com/vitusb/do_nothing/tree/main/source/compiler)  :-)

   ( Do_Nothing ) by Veit Berwig in 2023

 ### German (English below)